jqno/jqno.github.io/_posts/2013-08-05-foobal-a-new-hope.md

 ---
 This weekend, a new soccer season started!
 It's way past time I told you all how I, or rather, how [Foobal](https://github.com/jqno/foobal) did last season.

-As you may remember, Foobal started out [pretty well]({{ pcposturl(2012, 09, 11, 'foobal-predicting-soccer-matches-with-scala-and-drools') }}).
-After half a season, it was still doing [quite OK]({{ pcposturl(2012, 12, 31, 'foobal-end-of-year-update') }}).
+As you may remember, Foobal started out [pretty well]({% post_url 2012-09-11-foobal-predicting-soccer-matches-with-scala-and-drools %}).
+After half a season, it was still doing [quite OK]({% post_url 2012-12-31-foobal-end-of-year-update %}).
 And then... not so much.
 Unfortunately.
 Foobal and I finished fourth; a position shared with three other people.
 In other words: slightly above the middle.

 But I shan't be deterred!
 This year is going to be better.
 Actually, I know this for a SOLID FACT, because when I was dusting off the code and preparing the program for the new season, I discovered a bug.
 A bug that had been there the whole time.
 A bug that caused Foobal to ignore over 30% of all the data it could have used.
 A bug that caused foobal to ignore all matches that were played before the 10th of each month.